 Chartering a bus

 To reach sites or take tours for which public transportation is not an option, some instructors use funds from their class budget to rent a bus.
-The university's preferred vendors include First Student Charter Bus Rental (firstcharterbus.com).
-To charter a school bus, contact First Student's agent, Shakeela Muhammad, at 630-637-7669 or Shakeela.Muhammad@firstgroup.com.
+The university has two preferred vendors: Aries Charter Transportation and Chicago Classic Coach.